Yellow discharge during pregnancy: what’s normal and when to speak to a midwife

 • You are vulnerable or disadvantaged, for example, having been in care, or if you have a disability.

 Try not to be embarrassed about going to the Sexual Health Clinic.
 "It's a responsible thing to do.
-The staff are well trained and will do their best to put you at ease.
-The service is confidential and your GP does not necessarily need to be informed, although especially as you are pregnant, it would be best to keep your GP fully up to date", says Dr Deborah Lee.
+The well-trained staff will do their best to put you at ease.
+The service is confidential, and your GP does not necessarily need to be informed.
+However, it would be best to keep your GP fully current, especially as you are pregnant," says Dr Deborah Lee.

 Meet the expert